wenbo2316/wenbo2316.github.io/_pages/cv.md

 ======
 * Summer 2022 - Autumn 2023: Research Assistant
   * The University of Chicago
-  * Prediction of fracture's orientation on Mouns Sharp, Mars
+  * Prediction of fracture's orientations at Mouns Sharp on Mars
   * Supervisor: Professor Edwin Kite

 * Summer 2023: Research Assistant